Federated Generation of Synthetic RNA-seq Data: MPC Protocols for Synthetic RNA-seq Data Generation

 This approach improves the compilation and execution speed of the protocol compared to an earlier attempt \cite{pentyala2024end}, which sequentially iterated over individual samples to compute the marginals and inject differential privacy (DP) noise element-wise.
 Such sequential processing resulted in a high number of repeated operations and network communication rounds, leading to slower execution speeds and large memory overhead.
 To resolve this, we apply a dot-product optimization: instead of sequentially iterating over individual samples, we compute the 1-way and 2-way marginal counts securely with vectorized dot products between the feature and the label indicator vectors (Line 11 for 1-way marginals and Line 13 for 2-way marginals).

 \paragraph{Secure perturbation with noise for differential privacy with $\piGAUSS$.} We extend this vectorization to the DP noise phase as well.
-After the computing servers generate secret-shared Irwin-Hall approximated Gaussian noise (see Protocol \ref{alg:irwin_hall} based on \cite{pentyala2024caps}), we flatten the secret-shared marginal vectors and inject this noise in a single vectorized addition in Protocol \ref{alg:batch_gauss}.
-This replaces thousands of element-wise network requests with one collective batched operation, resulting in significantly faster compilation.
+After the computing servers generate secret-shared Irwin-Hall approximated Gaussian noise (see Protocol \ref{alg:irwin_hall} based on \cite{pentyala2024caps}), we flatten the secret-shared marginal vectors and inject this noise in a single vectorized addition in Protocol \ref{alg:batch_gauss}. {{Following Chen et al. \cite{chen2024towards}, we use a Rényi Differential Privacy (RDP) moments accountant \cite{mironov2017renyi} to compute the noise scale $\sigma$ based on the privacy budget $\epsilon$ (values specified in Section \ref{sec:results}) and $\delta = 10^{-5}$.
+On Line 4, the Irwin-Hall noise vectors are multiplied by $\sigma$ and added to the 1-way and 2-way marginal counts to guarantee DP.}} This replaces thousands of element-wise network requests with one collective batched operation, resulting in significantly faster compilation.

 \begin{myprotocol} {$\pi_{\text{BATCH-GAUSS}}$: MPC Batched Gaussian Addition}

 \end{myprotocol}